turingschool/front-end-curriculum/projects/Fitlit-part-two.md

 * If you didn't get a chance to experiment with an NPM package in [Part One](https://frontend.turing.edu/projects/whats-cookin-part-one.html), try one out here!
 Remember to revist the list of approved NPM packages, or run a new one by your project manager first.
 * Instead of displaying a random user when the app starts, implement a login, or a way to select which user to view.
 * Create a video of your team navigating through your app via a keyboard and screen reader.
-* Implement an animation using CSS and Sass and/or make your application responsive on smaller screen sizes.
+* Implement an animation using CSS and/or make your application responsive on smaller screen sizes.
 * Create and implement a new feature for your application (run this by instructors first).
+* Refactor the existing CSS into Sass.
+You should break your Sass out into separate files.
+At a minimum, you will want an index.scss file that imports your partials, and a variables.scss file that contains any of your Sass variables or function definitions.
+Identify common/re-used elements on your page to determine the remaining partials you might want.
+Your Sass could potentially make use of variables, nesting, mixins and/or extends

 ---